52804407/ProjectCrypto_r/README.md

 - Visualizing portfolio percentages with a pie chart.
 - Comparing portfolio returns over a specified time period.

-## Next Steps
-Future enhancements may include:
-- Integration of additional data sources for more comprehensive analysis.
-- Expansion of the portfolio types and comparison metrics.
-- Improvement of the visualization features to offer more customization options.
-- Optimization of API usage to enhance performance and reduce data retrieval times.

-## Authors: Sebastian Pasz and Tomáš Šamaj

 ## Usage
 To use the tool, run `main.py` from the command line with the following options: